Sauerkraut, juniper berries, and pork? Yum, it sounds like great German food. But look closer This is the cuisine of northeastern France!

 Cultural Influences

-Germany and France alternated ruling the area of Alsace-Lorraine for several centuries.
-Over time, Germanys influence on traditional French dishes became apparent.
 Alsatians and Lorrainers have become masters of pickling, smoking meats, and packing sausages.
-They place a high importance on the impeccable quality of their rustic food products.
+They place high importance on the impeccable quality of their rustic food products.

 German Flavors

 The traditional German ingredients of marinated meat and vegetables are stewed to make the delicious and flavorful Baeckeoffe.
 Robust sausage and pickled cabbage (sauerkraut or choucroute) pair up to make Choucroute Alsacienne.
-German influence is even apparent in the flavor of the local wine, the intricacies of which can be closely compared to classic Rhines.
+The German influence is even apparent in the flavor of the local wine, the intricacies of which can be closely compared to classic Rhines.
+Another favorite and one now found all over France is the Flamme Kuchen or Tarte Flamme as it is also known.

 Famous Dishes